26 FAQs about issuing and transferring private company shares.

 Once granted, share rights can only be varied with the consent of the holders of 75% of the relevant class of shares so you can't easily change your mind if you subsequently realise you have given them too many, or the wrong, share rights.
 Advice is crucial.

-Issuing new shares increases the level of shareholders' funds in your company's balance sheet.
+Issuing new private company shares increases the level of shareholders' funds in your company's balance sheet.
 This has the effect of increasing the company's total capital and reducing the company's gearing, ie the level of borrowing as compared to total capital.

 It's worth noting that all shares have a nominal value - such as £1 or £10.
 A share cannot be issued on terms a shareholder will pay the company less than that nominal value for the share.
 The total amount that the company has asked shareholders to pay for their shares on account of the nominal value (which will be all of it if the shares are fully paid) is shown under 'Called up share capital' in the balance sheet.